Balance, Variety & Moderation

 The Afghan Hound, the Akita Inu, the Alaskan Malamute and the Basenji are thousands of years old.
 So are the Chow Chow, the Lhasa Apso, the Pekinese and the Saluki.
 Many of our favourite modern breeds are hundreds of years old.
 Every one of them was selectively bred and enhanced, not with commercial dog food, but with homemade dog food.
 And by owners and breeders who followed those three basic principles of dog nutrition, whether they were aware of it or not!

-If you need help in improving your dog’s diet, perhaps one of my plans may help.
+If you need help in improving your dog’s diet, perhaps one of my guides may help.